MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ## <a name="BKMK_Dedup"></a>Deduplication issues

 ### Deduplicated volumes support
 **Note**: Deduplication support for DPM depends on operating system support.
+Also, the [Data Deduplication](/windows-server/storage/data-deduplication/install-enable.md) server role must be installed on the DPM server to backup the volume with deduplication enabled.

 **For NTFS Volumes:**